Whiteknight/CastIron/docs/mapping.md

 In this third case, the `.Name` property will contain an `object[]` array with the values `{ "A", "B" }`.

+### Scalar `object` mapping

+In cases where the object cannot be treated as a collection or a dictionary, the object will be treated as a scalar.
+In these cases, the value from exactly one column will be copied directly to the output (with `DBNull` converted to `null`).

 ## Object Array and Collection Mappings

 If we ask CastIron to map rows to `object[]` arrays, we will get an array with values from each column in the native data type, with `DBNull` converted to `null`.